How to leave your California residency?

 Formal termination of California residency:

 • Factors Supporting Termination of Domicile: To ease the transition, it's advantageous to update your employer or start full-time employment in your new home state, spend fewer days in California post-departure, and move all household items and possessions to your new home.
-Further, establishing new social relationships, joining local organizations, and changing your voter registration, driver’s license, and professional licensures to your new home state are pivotal steps in this process1.
+Further, establishing new social relationships, joining local organizations, and changing your voter registration, driver’s license, and professional licensures to your new home state are pivotal steps in this process.

 • DMV Requirements: The Department of Motor Vehicles (DMV) in California has specific requirements for out-of-state residents wishing to terminate certain actions.
 For instance, you may need to complete and return a Declaration Regarding Certificate of Insurance for Non-Resident Driver if all specified conditions apply to you.